sidneyrachel/quadratic-assignment-problem/README.md

 | `-ilii` | `1000` | Number of local improvement iterations.
 It is only used in `three_opt` and `four_opt`. |

 ### Improved Hybrid Genetic Algorithm
-Run the following command in the terminal:
-`python main.py -a ga -f <instance-filename>`
+Run the following command in the terminal: `python main.py -a ga -f <instance-filename>`.
 The available options for the parameters are:
 | Command | Default Value | Description |
 |--|--|--|
 | `-gnoin` | `max(5, int(0.1 * number of facilities))` | Number of individuals in the population. |